 For more information about SQL datatypes and integrity constraints, see the Data Definition Guide.
 For more information about CREATE TABLE syntax, see the Language Reference Guide.
-For more information about changing or assigning table privileges, see the security chapter in the Data Definition Guide.
+For more information about changing or assigning table privileges, see "Planning Security" in the Data Definition Guide.